 If candidates who are awarded fellowships do not apply and receive admission to a specific Harvard program, the fellowship is void.
-While the relevant admission offices are consulted when reviewing applicants to be invited for interview, applicants are advised to consult program websites (below) to ensure that the program to which they apply matches their academic qualifications and career aspirations.
+While the relevant admission offices are consulted when reviewing applicants to be invited for interview, applicants are advised to consult program websites (below) to ensure that the program to which they apply matches their academic and professional qualifications as well as career aspirations.

-Admission to a formal Harvard degree or other program remains solely within the authority of the Admissions Committee of the particular Harvard school or program and not with HSAFP.
-A considerable number of fellows have been admitted to one-year Master’s programs and have received the degree.
-The Schools of Law and Public Health, and the Kennedy School of Government offer one-year Master’s-degree programs open to holders of the relevant Bachelor’s degrees.
-Admissions committees for Master’s degrees require candidates to take the Graduate Records Examination or the equivalent professional test.
+Admission to a formal Harvard degree or other program remains solely within the authority of the Admissions Committee of the particular Harvard school or program and not with the Center for African Studies.
+Harvard’s Law School, School of Public Health, and Kennedy School of Government all offer one-year master’s degree programs open to holders of the relevant bachelor’s degree.
+Admissions committees for master’s degrees may require candidates to take the Graduate Records Examination or the equivalent professional test.
 The deadlines for submission of all admission materials to Harvard vary from mid-December to early January.